 Tour Michigan’s Wine Country in 4 Days

 In recent years, Michigan has gained a reputation for crafting award-winning wines.
 Wineries are scattered throughout the state, within Michigan’s two principal winemaking regions in the Lower Peninsula—along the Southwest Coast and around Grand Traverse Bay—and a few in the Upper Peninsula near Escanaba and Manistique.
-The American Viticultural Association recognizes four distinct growing regions that comprise Michigan’s wine country: the Old Mission Peninsula and the Leelanau Peninsula in the north plus Fennville and the Lake Michigan Shore in the south.
-Collectively, the Great Lake State is home to some 120 wineries and tasting rooms.
+The American Viticultural Association recognizes four distinct growing regions in Michigan: the Old Mission Peninsula and the Leelanau Peninsula in the north plus Fennville and the Lake Michigan Shore in the south.
+Collectively, the Great Lakes State is home to some 120 wineries and tasting rooms.
 In this region, the winter months produce lake-effect snow, which protects the vines and extends the growing season for up to a month.

 Days 1 and 2: Leelanau and Old Mission Peninsulas